Incredibly flavourful stuffed roasted peppers. Serve with a side salad and some good bread.

 Tastes great, with little work.

-A sipping drink served in French cafés.
+Citron Pressé is a classic refreshing beverage for sipping served in French cafés.

 This is a very easy, fresh-tasting chutney recipe that lets your food processor do all the work.